Steam Deck compatibility

 The point is not to admire every option.
 It is to answer the question you already have: what can I play tonight, what is worth buying, or what should I finish next?

-Keep the shaky picks out of the way, then choose from games that should feel good on the Deck.
+Keep the shaky picks out of the way, then choose from games that should feel good on Steam Deck.

-Use wishlist filters when price is tempting but you still want Deck context before buying.
+Use wishlist filters when price is tempting but you still want to know how it should play on Steam Deck.

 Find owned games that are short, unfinished, and still have progress left to chase.